Joshua-C-Clark/Salary-Prediction/README.md

 The model is currently performing at an R^2 of 0.5.
 This should be improved upon with some of the items detailed below in future work.

 ## Future Work
-- Incorporate re to improve data cleaning.
-- Better user input processing to match training data format and values.
+- Better process user input from app.py.
+If there are no matches to existing variable, convert the input to 'Other'
-- Prediction intervals
 - app.py styling and formating.